Foster

 Foster First

 This program gives potential adopters and pets time to ensure it’s a match before finalizing an adoption.
-You have the option of fostering the pet for up to seven days.
+You have the option of fostering the pet for up to three days.
 If it’s a match, the adoption can be completed via adoption over the phone without needing to return to Operation Kindness.

 Foster First sign-up can be completed before or after meeting your foster pet.
 Our Client Services staff will assist in identifying Foster First eligible pets and walk you through the process.
 In most cases, you can bring home your Foster First pet the same day.